fairlearn/fairlearn-proposals/api/Updated-Metrics.md

 ## Methods or Functions

-Since the `GroupMetric` object contains no private members, it is not clear that it needs to be its own oject.
+Since the `GroupMetric` object contains no private members, it is not clear that it needs to be its own object.
 We could continue to use a `Bunch` but make the `group_by` entry/property return a Pandas Series (which would embed all the other information we might need).
 In the multiple metric case, we would still return a single `Bunch` but the properties would both be DataFrames.